A review of ‘Creu Dinasyddiaeth i Gymru’ by Gwennan Higham

 Gwennan Higham considers mainly the cultural aspects of immigration, most particularly where people’s origins lie outside the British Isles, so that will also be scope of this article.

-I’ll begin by declaring a personal interest: I have never met Gwennan Higham, but my wife – who is herself the daughter of a refugee, and who spent her early childhood in Cardiff and returned there to study at the University – knew her grandfather very well.
+I’ll begin by declaring a personal interest: I have never met Gwennan Higham, but in Wales there are never many degrees of separation and my wife – who is herself the daughter of a refugee, and who spent her early childhood in Cardiff and returned there to study at the University – knew her grandfather very well.
 Vernon Higham was the minister of Heath Evangelical Church for over 40 years.
 My wife attended the church with her family when a child, and returned to it as a student in the 1990s when it was the city’s pre-eminent student church with a congregation of over 1000.
 Though I attended the Eglwys Efengylaidd Gymraeg across town, I’d visit the Heath from time to time, and there was something special about being crammed into this very traditional chapel building which was always so packed that there were cushions for people to sit on the window sills and still people having to stand at the back.
 They were there to hear Vernon Higham’s preaching.
 My wife still listens to recordings of his sermons on the train to work.

 Needless to say, it was a very multi-racial congregation.